lavinia roberts

 Black Triangle is about two ghost hunters, one a medium, the other much more scientific, exploring the Triangle Waist Company factory fire.
 A tale of NYC’s horrific Triangle Shirtwaist Factory fire and one woman who had enough.

-Truant Arts, Theatre Lab, Manhattan, NY, Oct.
+Truant Arts, Theatre Lab, (Production) Manhattan, NY – Oct.
 2013

 The Black Triangle